CR

-Prior to its rediscovery in March 2015 this recently-split species had not been recorded since 1946 despite several recent surveys.
-Extensive burning and overgrazing has severely degraded its high altitude páramo habitat, and the remaining population is inferred to be very small and declining.
-For these reasons the species has been classified as Critically Endangered.
+Prior to its rediscovery in March 2015, this species had not been recorded since 1946 despite several surveys.
+Burning and overgrazing is degrading its high altitude páramo habitat within the very small range.
+Therefore, the species has been classified as Endangered.

 Population justification